JustinM099/password-generator/README.md

 This is a password generator application.
-When the website is loaded, the user is given a series of prompts about the size of their password and what characters should be included.
+When the 'generate password' button is clicked, the user is given a series of prompts about the size of their password and what characters should be included.
-After user input is taken, the user can then click on a button that will generate a custom password based on their inputs.
+After user input is taken, a random password is displayed on the page.
-The user may click this button as many times as they like, and a new, random password will be generated each time.
+The user may click this button as many times as they like, and will be reprompted to produce a new password.

 Here's a screenshot:
 ![alt text](screenshot.png)